Swiss Franc (CHF) Dashboard

 Is the Swiss Franc Pegged to USD?

-No, the Swiss franc is not pegged to the U.S. dollar.
-It floats freely on the foreign exchange market, with its value determined by supply, demand, and market sentiment rather than a fixed
+No — the Swiss Franc is not pegged to the U.S. Dollar.
+It operates under a free-floating exchange rate, meaning its value is determined by supply, demand, and overall market sentiment rather than a fixed relationship.

 View Other Currencies